PancakeswapBotPrediction/PancakeswapPredictionBot-2024/README.md

 Download and Install Node here: https://nodejs.org/en/download/

-Then run the following commands in terminal:
+Then run the following commands in the terminal:

 1. ``git clone https://github.com/PancakeswapBotPrediction/PancakeswapPredictionBot-2023``
 2. ``cd PancakeswapPredictionBot-2023`` (replace with your cloned/downloaded bot folder)